-- The rupture strike is taken as the direction of the potential source area where the mainshock is located, and the model of Felzer & Brodsky (2006) is adopted; that is, the aftershock density decays exponentially with increasing distance r from the fault, $\rho(r) = cr^{-n}$, where n is 1.37, and c is a constant.
-Thus, the locations of the aftershock epicenters can be determined. - (4) The number of aftershocks.
-We have accounted for the number of M4.0+ aftershocks for M5.0+ mainshocks in the Chinese mainland and its surrounding area, and found that when the mainshock is greater than 6.0, the number of M4.0+ aftershocks within a month (30 days) increases with the magnitude of the mainshock, yielding the statistical relationship: log10 (N)=0.84M-4.57 (shown by the red line in Fig. 4).
-This relationship fluctuates within the range of ±0.8 (shown by the two dotted red lines), and obeys the normal distribution under linear coordinates.
+The rupture strike is taken as the direction of the potential source area where the mainshock is located, and the model of Felzer and Brodsky (2006) is adopted; that is, the aftershock density decays exponentially with increasing distance r from the fault, $\rho(r) = cr^{-n}$, where n is 1.37 and c is a constant.
+Thus, the locations of the aftershock epicenters can be determined.

+The number of aftershocks.
+We have accounted for the number of $M{4.0}$ + aftershocks for $M{5.0}$ + mainshocks in the Chinese mainland and its surrounding area, and we have found that when the mainshock is greater than 6.0, the number of $M{4.0}$ + aftershocks within a month (30 d) increases with the magnitude of the mainshock, yielding the following statistical relationship: $\log{10}(N) = 0.84M - 4.57$ (shown by the red line in Fig. 4).
+This relationship fluctuates within the range of ± 0.8 (shown by the two dashed red lines) and obeys the normal distribution under linear coordinates.
 The number of aftershocks corresponding to a certain magnitude is generated according to this relationship.

-Figure 4 The M5.0+ mainshocks and the number of their M4.0+ aftershocks for the Chinese mainland and its surrounding areas.
+Figure 4.
+The $M{5.0}$ + mainshocks and the number of their $M{4.0}$ + aftershocks for the Chinese mainland and its surrounding areas.

-Figure 5 (a) shows a schematic diagram of the spatial distribution of 1-year mainshocks with $M \ge 6$ sampled 100 times.
+Figure 5a shows a schematic diagram of the spatial distribution of 1-year mainshocks with $M \ge 6$ sampled 100 times.
 The yellow star in the figure is the location of the mainshock.
-Figure 5 (b) is a schematic diagram of the spatial distribution of the corresponding aftershocks.
+Figure 5b is a schematic diagram of the spatial distribution of the corresponding aftershocks.
 The small blue dot in the figure is the aftershock corresponding to the mainshock.
 The distribution direction of the aftershocks refers to the strike of the potential source area where the mainshock is located.
-In this study, considering the destructiveness of the aftershock sequence begins, and the sampling time is set within 30 days after the mainshock.
+In this study, considering the destructiveness of the earthquake, when the magnitude of the mainshock is ≥ 6.0 , random sampling of the aftershock sequence begins, and the sampling time is set to within 30 d of the mainshock.
 The model program user interface can be used to adjust and refine the aftershock model to account for random aftershock sequences in the future that may have different requirements.
 To ensure the stability of the results, we conducted 5 million 1-year samplings.